smartlogic/chef-cap-content/content/1-introduction/1-welcome.md

 are an expert in all of those things but are curious about how others use them all together.
 If you are curious about any of these things, this guide could be for you.

-This guide is one path towards automatic, managed, and repeatable server setup and application deployment for Rails applications with Chef and Capistrano.
-It is based on how the process works at [SmartLogic Solutions](http://smartlogicsolutions.com/).
-There are many other approaches, and it is best to find and tailor one that works for you.
-Hopefully this can be a solid starting place for you.

 ## What should you know?